Metal Max: Reception and sales

 Japanese video game critics usually praised the series' high degree of freedom and vehicle system.

-The first title was received a 29 out of 40 from Japanese video game magazine Famitsu, and has sold more than 120,000 copies in Japan.
-The second title, Metal Max 2 got a 31 out of 40 from Famitsu; and more than 250,000 copies sales is the best-seller of the series.
+The first title received a 29 out of 40 from Japanese video game magazine Famitsu, and has sold more than 120,000 copies in Japan.
+The second title, Metal Max 2 got a 31 out of 40 from Famitsu, and with more than 250,000 copies, it is the best-seller of the series.
 Super Famicom remake of original Metal Max, Metal Max Returns received a 30 out of 40 from Famitsu and has sold 170,000 copies.
 Metal Max 2's Game Boy Advance remake sold 9,500 copies, and received negative reception due to its bug.

-Japanese magazine Famitsu and Dengeki PlayStation given Metal Saga a 30/40 and 330/400, respectively.
+Japanese magazine Famitsu and Dengeki PlayStation gave Metal Saga a 30/40 and 330/400, respectively.
 The title sold 63,000 copies in its debut week, and became the top best-seller in Japan.
 The second Metal Saga title Metal Saga: Season of Steel received a 27 out of 40 from Famitsu, and sold more than twenty thousand copies.

 Metal Max 3 received a 33 out of 40 from Famitsu.
-Japanese players enjoyed game's free adventure, character customization system similar as Wizardry and Dragon Quest III, vehicle transformation, but complained about lot of goals and high encounter rate.
+Japanese players enjoyed game's free adventure, character customization system similar as Wizardry and Dragon Quest III, and vehicle transformation, but complained about lot of goals and high encounter rate.
 Metal Max 2: Reloaded also received a 33 out of 40.
 Metal Max 4: Gekkō no Diva received a 35 out of 40 from Famitsu.

 Except the first Metal Saga and Metal Max Xeno, none of the titles were released outside Japan.
 Metal Saga got a mixed reception in western media, which ranked 64% and 62% on the review score aggregator sites GameRankings and Metacritic, respectively.
 While the game's sense of humour, music and solid hours of gameplay won it some positive marks, reviewers scoffed at the dated graphics, lack of plot, and missing feeling of progression.
 GameSpot noted that "Metal Saga has the makings of a good role-playing game, but there's nothing to tie it all together".